adhearsion/adhearsion-website/views/docs/getting-started/installation.md

   route 'default', SimonGame
 end
 </pre>

-<p>This is just a skeleton however.
+This is just a skeleton however.
 To see the full list of available configuration options avaiable, you can always run "rake config:show".
-Note that your output may be different, depending on which plugins you selected above:</p>
+Note that your output may be different, depending on which plugins you selected above:

 <pre class="terminal">

 $ rake config:show